Pukara culture

+Agriculture

+The Pukara engaged in agriculture, herding, fishing, and domesticating the alpaca.
+Complex knowledge of hydraulics, and constructing ridges and furrows was required to ensure productive agriculture in the high-altitude environment.
+Q'ochas were natural and modified depressions in the earth that functioned as sunken gardens.
+Located near the Pucará River, the Pukara flooded the land with water before harvesting.
+Over a period of 3 to 5 years, agriculturalists would rotate between growing potatoes and quinoa.
+These strategies helped the Pukara establish settlements along the western slope of the Andes in the inter-Andean valley of Cuzco and Moquegua.

+Ceramics and sculpture

 They developed, especially in the second phase, a very particular vigorous sculpture and ceramic culture.
-Pukara ceramics are painted in various colours.
-They are finely made, and include many non-utilitarian forms, such as human and animal motifs.
-Pukara pottery and textiles are found widely in the middle Andean, and the coastal Pacific valleys, reaching out into Peru and Chile.
+Pukara ceramics are painted in various colors.
+The fineware was painted with black and yellow paints on red clay and named the Classic Pukara Style.
+Incision lines define the shapes of humans, mythical creatures, tools, or shamanistic figures.
+Pukara pottery and textiles are found widely in the middle Andean, and the coastal Pacific valleys, reaching into Peru and Chile.
+Within the ceramic timeline of the Indigenous peoples of the Americas, the Classic Pukara Style is estimated to have peaked around 200 BCE, through 200 CE.

+The Pukara and Tiwanaku

-The rise of Tiwanaku may have contributed to the weakening of Pukara around 200 AD.
-The Pucará settlements were occupied by people from Tiwanaku, it is probable that the leaders of this social formation had taken the site of Pukara as a sacred place, and perhaps even assumed it as their paqarina or place of origin.
+The rise of Tiwanaku may have contributed to the weakening of the Pukara around 200 AD.
+The Pukara settlements were occupied by people from Tiwanaku.
+It's probable that the leaders of this social formation had taken the site of Pukara as a sacred place, and perhaps assumed it as their paqarina or place of origin.
 They copied Pucará's architectural model and commissioned a vast number of workers and engineers to transfer it to their capital in the Tiwanaku Valley, in the southern basin.
 It is possible that at that time, the sculptures of Pukará had become objects of great religious and ritual value, their possession being a symbol of power and prestige.

-The name for the Pucará culture was derived from the word Pukara, referring to the fortresses and defense bastions constructed during the Late Intermediate Period.